vishnukumarkvs/notes/linux networking.md

 - btrfs - b tree file systems - checksums, snapshots, self healing, compression, Copy-on-write (no overrites of data inplace) etc
 - ZFS - Zettabyte File System - Not maintained in inux due to copyright issues (with Oracle) - RAm intensive - Best for enterprises, data centers etc
 - XFS - For large files, databses etc - RedHat

+XFS is more performant than ZFS
+But ZFS has data integritty,  compression etc